A Semi-Analytic Algorithm for Constructing Lower Dimensional Elliptic Tori in Planetary Systems: Formal Algorithm

-Let us first consider the analytical aspect, in such a way that we can sketch some of the ideas that will be exploited in detail in a future more theoretical work, dedicated to the same subject studied here.
-One initially focus on an open ball $\Bscr\subset\reali^{n_1}$ such that the Diophantine condition {\sl at finite order} required for the first step is satisfied by every $\vet{\omega}^{(0)}\in\Bscr\subset\reali^{n_1}$ and by the corresponding transverse frequencies $\vet{\Omega}^{(0)}$.
+Let us first give an informal description of the analytical procedure.
+We leave the full exposition with the convergence proof to a forthcoming paper.
+One initially considers an open ball $\Bscr\subset\reali^{n_1}$ such that the Diophantine condition {\it at finite order\/} required for the first step is satisfied by every $\vet{\omega}^{(0)}\in\Bscr\subset\reali^{n_1}$ and by the corresponding transverse frequencies $\vet{\Omega}^{(0)}$.
 This can be done, because only a finite number of non-resonance relations are considered.
-Therefore, one shows that at every step there exists a subset of frequencies in $\Bscr$ which satisfies the non-resonance conditions (still at finite but increasing order) required in order to perform the next step, together with the corresponding transverse frequencies.
-This is obtained by a procedure which is reminiscent of Arnold's proof scheme of KAM theorem: at every step one removes from $\Bscr$ a finite number of intersections of $\Bscr$ with a small strip around a resonant plane in $\reali^{n_1}$, assuring that the width of the strip decreases fast enough so that the remaining set always takes a non-empty interior part.
+One must show that at every step there exists a subset of frequencies in $\Bscr$ which satisfies the non-resonance conditions (still at finite but increasing order) required in order to perform the next step, together with the corresponding transverse frequencies.
+This is obtained by a procedure which is inspired by Arnold's proof scheme of KAM theorem, and is quite different from Kolmogorov's one (compare~\cite{Kolmogorov-1954} with~\cite{Arnold-1963.1}).
+At every step one removes from $\Bscr$ a finite number of intersections of $\Bscr$ with a small strip around a resonant plane in $\reali^{n_1}$, assuring that the width of the strip decreases fast enough so that the remaining set always has a non-empty interior part.
 By the way, this is also strongly reminiscent of the process of construction of a Cantor set.
-The final goal is to prove just that one is left with a Cantor set on non-resonant frequencies which satisfy the required resonance conditions and has positive Lebesgue measure.
-Moreover, the relative measure with respect to $\Bscr$ tends to $1$ when the size of the perturbation is decreased to zero.
-This is the idea underlying the proof that will be expanded in~\cite{Gio-Loc-San-2011}.
-We emphasize that the procedure outlined here is strongly inspired by the proof scheme of KAM theorem introduced by Arnold, which is quite different from Kolmogorov's one (compare~\cite{Kolmogorov-1954} with~\cite{Arnold-1963.1}).
+The final goal is to prove that one is left with a Cantor set on non-resonant frequencies which satisfy the required resonance conditions and has positive Lebesgue measure.
+Moreover, the relative measure with respect to $\Bscr$ tends to one when the size of the perturbation is decreased to zero.
+This is the underlying idea of the proof that we plan to present in complete form in~\cite{Gio-Loc-San-2011}.

+Leaving again the proof of the algorithm convergence to a forthcoming paper, we report more precise statements about the previous informal discussion.
+Let us emphasize that Hamiltonian~\eqref{Ham^(r-1)} satisfies the following parity condition: all coefficients of the expansion of $f_{l,m}^{(r,s)}$ having even (odd) trigonometrical degree in the $\vet{q}$ variables and odd (even) degree in ($\vet{x}$, $\vet{y}$), are identically zero.
+In the planetary case this is a straightforward consequence of d'Alembert rules.